 Shawnee Indian Mission

 In response to the mid-19th-century theory that suggested Native peoples must be assimilated or removed, those who opposed the complete removal of Native tribes began creating mission schools that aimed to train Native children for jobs.
 The Shawnee Mission was established as a part of this effort-a manual training school for children of the Shawnee and other area Indian nations.
 The school was in operation from 1839 to 1862.
-Administered by the Kansas State Historical Society since 1927, visitors to the 12-acre National Historic Landmark view the mission much as it looked during the 1860s and learn the stories of those who lived there.
+Administered as a museum by the Kansas State Historical Society since 1927, visitors to the 12-acre National Historic Landmark view the mission much as it looked during the mid-1800s and learn the stories of those who lived there.
 As this facility later served as the headquarters of the pro-slavery territorial legislature, visitors also learn about the history of "Bleeding Kansas."